AK-Homberger/NMEA2000-AIS-Gateway/README.md

 if (!NMEA0183Msg.IsMessageCode("VDM")) return;   // Not a AIVDM message, return
 ```

+To install the program on the ESP32 you do have two options.

+1. Install the binary file with esptool
+2. Compile and upload the program with the Arduino IDE

+## Esptool

+The Esptool from Espressif can be downloade [here](https://github.com/igrr/esptool-ck/releases) for differnt oprating systems.
+Download and install the apropriate version.
+The follow the instructions to upload the [binary file](https://github.com/AK-Homberger/NMEA2000-AIS-Gateway/blob/main/MyAISToN2k.ino.esp32.bin) to the ESP32 via the USB-serial connection of the ESP32.
+That's all.

+## Arduino IDE

+To install the software with the Arduino IDE you have to install the IDE and the ESP32 Board Support.
+Then you have to install three libraries.

 To use the gateway the following libraries have to be installed (as ZIP file):
 - [NMEA2000](https://github.com/ttlappalainen/NMEA2000)
 - [NMEA2000_esp32](https://github.com/ttlappalainen/NMEA2000_esp32)
 - [NMEA0183](https://github.com/ttlappalainen/NMEA0183)

+How to install and use the Arduino IDE is explained in the [NMEA2000 workshop](https://github.com/AK-Homberger/NMEA2000-Workshop).

+# Hardware
 The schematics and the PCB from the [WLAN gateway](https://github.com/AK-Homberger/NMEA2000WifiGateway-with-ESP32) can be used for the gateway.
 Just ignore the not needed parts.

 ![schematics](https://github.com/AK-Homberger/NMEA2000WifiGateway-with-ESP32/blob/master/KiCAD/ESP32WifiAisTempVolt2/ESP32WifiAisTempVolt2.png)